-In February 2017, NWL conducted a phone survey of a random sample of 400 of its mass market consumers, as well as face-to-face interviews with 14 of the large consumers on its network.
-The approach was slightly changed for the February 2017 survey mainly with a view on the future pricing review that NWL intends to conduct and to get some insight on consumers' views in this regard.
-The mean rating score for satisfaction with reliability of power supply was 9.3 (on the 1-10 scale) (total sample) - indicating a high level of satisfaction.
-Only 8% of the total sample wished to be billed directly by NWL.
-In terms of future consultation on pricing 63% of the sample wished to be consulted - showing a high interest in distribution pricing.
+In February 2019, NWL conducted a phone survey of a random sample of 400 of its mass market consumers, as well as 16 face-to-face and 2 telephone interviews with large consumers on its network.
+The approach was slightly changed from the February 2017 survey mainly with a view on the future pricing review that NWL intends to conduct and to get some insight on consumers' views in this regard.
+Mean rating scores for satisfaction with the handling of planned and unplanned outages were both 8.4 (on the 1-10 scale) (total sample) - indicating a high level of satisfaction.
+75% of the total sample would prefer to pay same and maintain the same level of service with outages kept about the same (2015: 43%).
+In terms of future consultation on pricing, 63% of the sample wished to be consulted (2017: No change) - showing a high interest in distribution pricing.